DeusArcana/100-days-of-code/log.md

 - Finishing Object Oriented Programming in [FreeCodeCamp](https://freecodecamp.org)
 - I heard people say that JavaScript is like Java.
 Nope, is not like Java, AT ALL!!!!

+### Day 59: April 10, 2019

+- Doing Introduction to the Functional Programming in [FreeCodeCamp](https://freecodecamp.org)
+- This approach to Functional Programming is very good, step-by-step, very well explained.
+Wooow!!!